praj-bellakka/tp/docs/UserGuide.md

 ![](diagrams-UG/storage_load.png)

-However, if files are missing, FitNus will create the necessary files for you.
+However, if files are missing, FitNUS will create the necessary files for you.
 Then, you will see messages similar to the following:

 ![](diagrams-UG/storage_load_no_files.png)

 <p>&nbsp;</p>

-#### Quit FitNus
+#### Quit FitNUS
-Exits the FitNus program.
+Exits the FitNUS program.

 Format: `exit`